Doctoral training and HDR

 34090 Montpellier cedex 5

-National campaign for doctoral contracts with disabilities 2023
+National campaign for doctoral contracts for the disabled 2024

-Are you a student holding a Master's degree or enrolled in a Master's program or equivalent, and are you a beneficiary of the employment obligation*?
-Do you wish to continue or resume your studies in a doctoral program?
+Are you a student holding a Master's degree or enrolled in a Master's program or equivalent, and eligible for compulsory employment*?
+Would you like to continue or resume your doctoral studies?

 You can benefit from a doctoral disability contract

-The University of Montpellier attaches great importance to the inclusion of people with disabilities, and is involved in the "PhD with disabilities 2023" campaign, thus showing its support for students with a Master's degree (or registered in a Master's program or equivalent), presenting a thesis project and recognized as beneficiaries of the employment obligation (BOE).
+The University of Montpellier attaches great importance to the inclusion of people with disabilities, and is therefore involved in the "doctorat handicap 2024" campaign, showing its support for students with a Master's degree (or enrolled in a Master's degree or equivalent), presenting a thesis project and recognized as beneficiaries of the French Employment Obligation (BOE).

-Successful candidates will benefit from a three-year (36 months) contract, conditional each year on re-registration at the doctoral school.
+Successful candidates will benefit from a three-year (36-month) contract, subject to annual re-registration with the doctoral school.

-In addition, the University of Montpellier is committed to financing a doctoral contract for disabled students from its own resources, in accordance with the provisions of the institution's multi-year Disability Master Plan.
+The University of Montpellier is also committed to funding a PhD contract for disabled students from its own resources, in accordance with the provisions of the institution's multi-year Disability Master Plan.

-The doctorate must be carried out in a research structure for which the University of Montpellier is the supervisor.
-Students must register for a PhD at the University of Montpellier in one of the 9 doctoral schools.
-An information sheet indicates the research units and doctoral specialties prepared at the UM.
+The doctorate must be carried out in a research structure supervised by the University of Montpellier.
+Students must enroll in one of the 9 doctoral schools at the University of Montpellier.
+An information sheet lists the research units and doctoral specialties prepared at the UM.

 - Interested candidates should contact a thesis supervisor as soon as possible to present their project.

-- Interested candidates should contact the Handiversity Department before 17/02/2023, deadline, which will assist them in putting together their application:
+- Interested candidates should contact the Handiversity department before 16/02/2024, deadline, which will help them to prepare their application:

 Contact: